hamedtahmasebi/rate-limiter-go/README.md

 This project is a simple gRPC-based rate limiter written in Go.
 It is a personal practice project designed to help the author learn gRPC and Go more deeply.
 The service exposes a gRPC API for rate limiting, which can be integrated into distributed systems or used as a standalone service for experimentation.

+## NO AI WAS USED FOR WRITING THE CODE, BUT THE DOCS ARE AI GENERATED

 ---

 ## User Documentation